nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Systems List

-On the left there's a list of the systems being monitored by NGINX Amplify—those that have the Amplify monitoring agent installed on it.
+On the left there's a list of the systems being monitored by NGINX Amplify—those that have the Amplify monitoring agent installed.
 The systems do not have to have NGINX installed, though you get additional visibility into NGINX if they do.
 For systems that have NGINX installed, the version of NGINX is listed under the hostname.

 When you install the agent on a new system, it'll automatically appear in the systems list.
 The systems list persists across all pages in the web interface (**Graphs**, **Reports**, **Events**, **Alerts**).